wkh237/react-native-fetch-blob/README.md

 **Download Manager**

-When downloading large files on Android it is recommended to use `Download Manager`, it supports a lot of native features like the progress bar, and notification, also the download task will be handled by OS, and more effective.
+When downloading large files on Android it is recommended to use `Download Manager`, it supports a lot of native features like the progress bar, and notification, also the download task will be handled by OS, and more efficient.

 <img src="img/download-manager.png" width="256">